2077v2/Tarnished/README.md

 **⛔ STOP.** Do not try to remove or uninstall things by hand.
 Do not try to reinstall everything.
 Do not try to reinstall Vortex, Elden Ring, or the collection when you see errors on Vortex.

-You can find the full Troubleshooting list on our Discord and [here ](https://github.com/2077v2/Tarnished/blob/main/Troubleshooting%20FAQ.md)
+You can find the full Troubleshooting list on our Discord and [HERE](https://github.com/2077v2/Tarnished/blob/main/Troubleshooting%20FAQ.md)

-You can find all our guides on our Discord and [here](https://github.com/2077v2/Tarnished/blob/main/Guides.md)&#x20;
+You can find all our guides on our Discord and [HERE](https://github.com/2077v2/Tarnished/blob/main/Guides.md)&#x20;

 ## FAQ